DigitalPhonetics/IMS-Toucan/README.md

 To create a new pipeline to train a HiFiGAN vocoder, you only need a set of audio files.
 To create a new pipeline for a FastSpeech 2, you need audio files, corresponding text labels, and an already trained Aligner model to estimate the duration information that FastSpeech 2 needs as input.
-Let's go through them in order of increasing complexity.

 ### Build a HiFi-GAN Pipeline